istio/istio.io/content/en/news/releases/1.24.x/announcing-1.24.4/index.md

 - [CVE-2025-30157](https://nvd.nist.gov/vuln/detail/CVE-2025-30157) (CVSS Score 6.5, Medium): Envoy crashes when HTTP `ext_proc` processes local replies.

-For the purposes of Istio, this CVE is only exploitable in circumstances where `ext_proc` is conflicted via `EnvoyFilter`.
+For the purposes of Istio, this CVE is only exploitable in circumstances where `ext_proc` is configured via `EnvoyFilter`.

 ## Changes